-Criterion Feasibility Benchmark Oversubsidization Benchmark Rental Development Budget Capitalized replacement reserves \$0 on new construction projects; variable on rehabilitation projects depending on age and condition of building. \$0 on new construction projects; variable on rehabilitation projects depending on age and condition of building; exceptions made if reserves required by funding agency.
-Capitalized operating reserves \$0 12 months of operating expenses and debt service payments (must be covered by financing sources other than AHP) Construction Cost per Square Foot (excluding land costs and soft costs) To ensure consistent and reasonable cost assumptions, the per square foot construction cost should not be greater than the gross residential square footage cost estimates provided by the RSMeans Company and included in the application package.
-Developer fee 0% Not greater than 12% of total residential development costs (including developer fee, but excluding all capitalized reserves) Hard cost contingency New construction - 5% of hard costs Rehab - 7.5% of hard costs New construction - 10% of hard costs Rehab - 20% of hard costs Soft cost contingency 0% of soft costs 10% of soft costs
+Criterion Feasibility Benchmark Oversubsidization Benchmark Rental Capitalized replacement reserves \$0 on new construction projects; variable on rehabilitation projects \$0 on new construction projects; variable on Development depending on age and condition of rehabilitation projects Budget building. depending on age and condition of building; exceptions made if reserves required by funding agency.
+Capitalized operating reserves \$0 12 months of operating expenses and debt service payments (must be covered by financing sources other than AHP) Construction Cost per Square Foot (excluding land costs and soft costs) To ensure consistent and reasonable c foot construction cost should not be gre square footage cost estimates provided included in the application package. eater than the gross residential Developer fee 0% Not greater than 12% of total residential development costs (including developer fee, but excluding all capitalized reserves ) Hard cost contingency New construction - 5% of hard costs Rehab - 7.5% of hard costs New construction - 10% of hard costs Rehab - 20% of hard costs Soft cost contingency 0% of soft costs 10% of soft costs

-İ Criterion Feasibility Benchmark Oversubsidization Benchmark Rental Operating Vacancy and bad debt rate - residential 5% of gross rents, or, if Section 8 project-based certificates, then 3% 10% of gross rents (except with market justification, especially with SRO projects) Budget Vacancy and bad debt rate - commercial 10% of gross rents 50% of gross rents Operating reserves \$0, but if zero, must have adequate debt service coverage ratio Not greater than \$300 per unit per year Operating cost per unit Not less than \$3,000 per unit per year Not greater than \$6,250 per unit per year Management fees Not less than \$25 per unit per month Not greater than \$65 per unit per month Replacement reserves \$250 per unit per year \$600 per unit per year Pro forma assumptions for income compared to expense increases Expenses increase 1% faster than revenues (e.g., 3% income increase versus 4% cost increase) Expenses increase 2% faster than revenues (e.g., 3% income increase versus 5% cost increase) Debt service coverage ratio in year 1; defined as net operating income4 divided by debt service payment 1.05 4.301.45 Cashflow in year 1 \$0 Not to exceed 10% of gross income in year one unless cashflow is needed by project to cover deficits throughout retention period, or in order to meet minimum underwriting requirements for other lenders.
+Criterion Feasibility Benchmark Oversubsidization Benchmark Rental Operating Vacancy and bad debt rate - residential 5% of gross rents, or, if Section 8 project-based certificates, then 3% 10% of gross rents (except with market justification, especially with SRO projects) Budget Vacancy and bad debt rate - commercial 10% of gross rents 50% of gross rents Operating reserves \$0, but if zero, must have adequate debt service coverage ratio Not greater than \$300 per unit per year Operating cost per unit Not less than \$3,000 per unit per year Not greater than \$6,250 per unit per year Management fees Not less than \$25 per unit per month Not greater than \$65 per unit per month Replacement reserves \$250 per unit per year \$600 per unit per year Pro forma assumptions for income compared to expense increases Expenses increase 1% faster than revenues (e.g., 3% income increase versus 4% cost increase) Expenses increase 2% faster than revenues (e.g., 3% income increase versus 5% cost increase) Debt service coverage ratio in year 1; defined as net operating income divided by debt service payment 1.05 1.45 Cashflow in year 1 \$0 Not to exceed 10% of gross income in year one unless cashflow is needed by project to cover deficits throughout retention period, or in order to meet minimum underwriting requirements for other lenders.
 Cashflow in years 1 through 5 \$0 Not to exceed the amount of the subsidy request Partnership management fees (tax credit projects only) \$0 \$10,000 in year one (annual increases not to exceed 3.5%) Term of Permanent Financing N/A Not less than 15 years Interest rate assumptions To ensure consistent and reasonabl and spreads should be set in accord Assumptions memorandum included lance with the Interest Rate